Andrejkf/solution_advanced_lane_finding/report_template.md

 5.2.1.
 A Function named *estimatedistancefromlane()* was defined.
 (Cell 64 Jupyter notebook).
 This was the funtion used to estimate vehicle distance from center.

-To ilustrate it a piace of the code is shown below:
+To ilustrate it a piece of the code is shown below:
 ```
 imghhalf = imgh/2